Setare S. Arashloo

 SELECTED GROUP EXHIBITIONS

-2018 Endnotes, The Chimney, New York
+2018 Endnotes, The Chimney, New York, US

 2017 Landscape Up Close, Niavaran Cultural Center, Tehran, Iran